 Don’t take being one with nature literally.
 You don’t need to get yourself dirty to enjoy the great outdoors.
 Remember, there is a plethora of viruses, bacteria, and even fungi that may stick with you during the trip.
 Always keep yourself, your family, and your friends clean when staying outside.

 However, you don’t have to go overboard and bring bath bombs and whatnot.
-Just the basics will do: toothbrush, toothpaste, soap, and shampoo.
+Just the basics will do toothbrushes, toothpaste, soap, and shampoo.

 Alternatively, here are some important hygiene tips you should be mindful of: